-Shortly after Fallout 76's release last year it became clear that one very pivotal part of Fallout was missing: the humans.
+Shortly after Fallout 76's release in 2018, it became clear that one very pivotal part of Fallout was missing: the humans.
 Talking and negotiating with other folks trying to make it in the wasteland is a large part of Fallout's charm, players felt.
 Bethesda agreed, apparently, and began working on the foundations for the Fallout 76 Wastelanders update shortly after the original game launch in November 2018.

 What is the Fallout 76 Wastelanders release date?

-It will bring human NPCs to Fallout 76
+Wastelanders will bring human NPCs to Fallout 76